Bismuth, South Dakota: Ecology

 The area where Bismuth stood is now part of the Norbeck Wildlife Preserve, named for South Dakota conservationist and politician Peter Norbeck.
 It was established by the Norbeck Organic Act of June 5, 1920.
 The preserve encompasses the Black Elk Wilderness, named after Black Elk, an Oglala Lakota holy man.
-Mount Rushmore, a mountain sculpture depicting four American presidents, and Black Elk Peak, the highest point in South Dakota and the highest point in the United States east of the Rockies, are also located within the Norbeck Wildlife Preserve.

 Lakota Lake provides rainbow trout fishing and permits non-motorized boating.
 There is also a picnic area and access to the system of Iron Creek Trails.